Kolia56/irrigation/README.md

 ## Home Assistant - Irrigation unlimited and Smart irrigation integration

-I share the code I came to for automating irrigation of a 13 zones sytem that is made of:
+I share the code for automating irrigation of a 13 zones sytem that is made of:
 - One lawn watered by a sprinkler
 - 12 separate zones watered by drip lines